 Because of the multiple causes, different people require different treatments at different times to address food allergy.
 Both TCM and Ayurveda link refined carbohydrates, glutinous, oily/friend, cold and unrefined dairy products to food allergy/intolerance tendency.

 As a complex problem, usually multiple treatment modalities are used.
 Acupuncture and Chinese Herbal Medicine especially address the underlying problem.
-Most dramatically, One-Needle Allergy Desensitization Therapy may actually eliminate or attenuate certain allergic responses, and significantly reduce IgE-type food allergy symptoms.
+Most dramatically, Allergy Relief Acupuncture may actually eliminate or attenuate certain allergic responses, and significantly reduce IgE-type food allergy symptoms.
 Following the dietary principles of Ayurveda, India’s traditional medical system, very much strengthens digestion (“Spleen Qi” in TCM) and teaches satisfying meal preparation using foods less commonly allergenic: vegetables, legumes, rice, and spices.[2,3]

 Learn more about Food Allergies

 Learn more Eosinophilic Esophagitis here

 These brief overviews of conditions represent distillations of basic and current medical reviews from the following sources: Conventional Medical Sources